Reinventing pharmacy education for the next generation

 Our faculty and departments

-More than a dozen outstanding faculty and staff are already on board; we intend to grow that number to approximately 50 within 2 years.
+More than 30 outstanding faculty and staff are already on board; we intend to grow that number to approximately 50 within two years.

 Faculty are being hired to carry out transdisciplinary, cutting-edge research in the following areas:

 - Pharmaceutical sciences: drug discovery, drug and device development, pharmaceutics, pharmacology (including neuropharmacology) and pharmacogenomics